hoangduytran/blender-manual/manual/addons/3d_view/precision_drawing_tools/holes_in_faces.rst

 Alternative methods include using 2D curve surface, where any internal faces are treated as holes.
-The disadvantage of this system is that to include these in a vertex mesh they must first be converted to meshes, resulting in many tris on the flat face, again causing problems because these cannot be bevelled.
+The disadvantage of this system is that to include these in a vertex mesh they must first be converted to meshes, resulting in many tris on the flat face, again causing problems because these cannot be beveled.

 PDT Approach to Holes: